Facebook Pixel

 During property division cases, the court takes into consideration the following factors to ensure equitable division:

-• Marital Fault
+• Marital fault

 Although Georgia is a no-fault divorce state, spouses are allowed to file for divorce on certain grounds.
-When the fault of an offending spouse has been established, the judge may decide to grant a greater portion of the marital estate to the injured spouse.For example, if it’s proven that one of the spouses committed adultery and spent marital funds on their lover, the court may decide to award the other spouse a bigger share of the estate to compensate for the improper use of these funds.
+When the fault of an offending spouse has been established, the judge may decide to grant a greater portion of the marital estate to the injured spouse.
+For example, if it’s proven that one of the spouses committed adultery and spent marital funds on their lover, the court may decide to award the other spouse a bigger share of the estate to compensate for the improper use of these funds.

-• Earning Capacity and Sources of Income
+• Earning capacity and sources of income

 The court shall also take into account each party’s earning capacity and relative incomes.
 One spouse may be awarded a greater portion of the estate to make up for their lower economic prospects.

-• Child Custody
+• Child custody

-If only one spouse has full custody of the children, they’re more likely to receive a bigger portion of the marital estate.
+If only one spouse has full custody of the children, they’re more likely to receive a larger portion of the marital estate.
 They may even be awarded certain assets, such as the family home, to protect the best interests of the child.

-How Is Debt Divided in a Georgia Divorce?
+How is Debt Divided in a Georgia Divorce?

 One common misconception is that the party who took on the debt must be the one who assumes liability for it after the divorce is finalized.
 However, this isn’t always true.